nabto/nabto5-beta-release/RC1/README.md

 ### General
     * Documentation is limited to annotation in header files.
 ### Embedded SDK
     * When the embedded SDK is not closed nicely, the flow should be to call `nabto_device_stop()` which will block untill the core is aborted, then `nabto_device_free()` should be called.
 Currently, `nabto_device_stop()` will hang indefinately if `nabto_device_close()` is not called first.
 This means the device currently only supports being closed nicely.
     * Under certain circumstances, embedded SDK streams can leak stream segments.
 (This cannot happen with tunnel streams.)
     * Some corner case errors are not handled in the embedded SDK, mostly these are out-of-memory errors.
+    * Device events can be used to determine when a device becomes attached/detached from the basestation.
+However, it is not final which other events the device should emit.
+Therefore, this functionallity remains in the experimental header.
+    * Changes in this release means it is no longer necessary for the IAM module to be embedded as deeply into the core as it is.
+Therefore, the IAM module remains in the experimental header.
+    * The creation of TCP tunnels is restricted through the IAM module.
+This lacks documentation and the IAM module is subject to change.
+Therefore, the TCP tunnelling remains in the experimental header.
 ### Client SDK